rocky-linux/documentation/docs/books/nvchad/index.md

 What is the **L**anguage **S**erver **P**rotocol?

-A language server is a standardized language library that uses its own procedure (protocol) to provide support for functions such as autocomplete, goto definition, or mouseover definitions.
+A language server is a standardized language library that uses its own procedure (protocol) to provide support for functions such as autocomplete, goto-definition, or mouseover definitions.

 The idea behind the Language Server Protocol (LSP) is to standardize the communication protocol between tools and servers, so that a single language server can be reused in multiple development tools.
 In this way, developers can simply integrate these libraries into their editors and reference existing language infrastructures, instead of customizing their code to include them.